Enterprise Supplier Development Programmes In South Africa

 Woolworths’ Enterprise Supplier Development programme primarily supports emerging SMEs in Woolworths’ supply chain.
 According to their website, the aim is to lift the barrier of entry into their supply chain for small, medium, black and black women-owned enterprises.

 De Fynne Nursery, a small black woman-owned agribusiness is one of the beneficiaries of the programme.
 They supply the retailer with indigenous plants, including fynbos and fruit trees.

 3. Sasol (Energy and Chemicals)

-Sasol’s ESD programmes work to develop the SME sector and diversify their supplier pool.
+Sasol’s Enterprise Supplier Development programmes work to develop the SME sector and diversify their supplier pool.